Kristín Vala Ragnarsdóttir: Training

 Kristín Vala trained in geochemistry and petrology at the University of Iceland and geological sciences at Northwestern University, Evanston, Illinois.

 Awards

 Kristín Vala received the Award of Excellence Furthering Sustainability and Equality Learning from the Schumacher Institute.
-She was co-recipient of Times Higher Education Supplement (THES) Award to the University of Bristol for Outstanding Contribution to Sustainable Development.
+She was co-recipient of the Times Higher Education Supplement (THES) Award to the University of Bristol for Outstanding Contribution to Sustainable Development.

 Expert member panels

 Kristín Vala was a member of the UN Environment Program Depleted Uranium Scientific Assessment Teams, Kosovo (2000) and Bosnia Herzegovina (2002).
 She was a member of the International Expert Working Group of the Government of Bhutan on the New Development Paradigm (2013) and represented Academia Europaea in the European Academies Scientific Advisory Council (EASAC) working group on the Circular Economy (2016).

-In Iceland Kristín Vala has advised the government on issues relating to higher education and research, education for sustainability, climate strategy, prosperity, quality of life and wellbeing, and energy policy.
+In Iceland, Kristín Vala has advised the government on issues relating to higher education and research, education for sustainability, climate strategy, prosperity, quality of life and wellbeing, and energy policy.